-Except where floodlit facilities are available, all matches must kick off no later than one hour and forty-five minutes before the published sunset time.
+Except where floodlit facilities are available, all matches must kick off no later than two hours before the published sunset time.

 The home school is considered responsible for ensuring spectators do not encroach on to the pitch and are well back from the field of play.